7 Novels and Memoirs About Palestine and Palestinians

-Marcello Di Cintio, author of ‘Pay No Heed to the Rockets,’ recommends novels and memoirs by Palestinian writers
+Marcello Di Cintio, author of ‘Pay No Heed to the Rockets,’ recommends books by Palestinian writers

 If you enjoy reading Electric Literature, join our mailing list!
 We’ll send you the best of EL each week, and you’ll be the first to know about upcoming submissions periods and virtual events.